thanhnguyen123-dev/Recycling-Android-App/items/report.md

 1. Initial Loading time
     - Opening the Main Page for the first time causes a delay of around 5 seconds as firebase downloads the required data.

+2. Issues with "Back"
+   - Pressing the "back" button once you're logged out will bring you back to the profile page.
+Once there, attempting to interact with the app will cause it to kick you back to the login page, where you cannot log back in.

 <br> <hr>